ldennington/cloud_computing_programming_assignments/assignment_1/milestone_2/README.md

 ### Local Ubuntu VMs

+Quinn's time: 0.25 hours

+Lessley's time: 0.25 hours

+Total time: 0.50 hours

 We set up separate producer code to publish to topics on our Chameleon/AWS VMs.
 See [`seattle_producer`](src/seattle_producer.py) and [`new_york_producer`](src/new_york_producer.py) for details.

 ### Chameleon Instances

-Quinn's time: 120 minutes
+Quinn's time: 2.00 hours

-Lessley's time: 60 minutes
+Lessley's time: 1.00 hour

-Total time: 180 minutes
+Total time: 3.00 hours

 We installed necessary packages and Apache Kafka on both our Chameleon VM instances.
 We each updated our instance's `server.properties` file to enable streaming from